SBNSoftware/sbncode/sbnanalysis/README.md

 The analysis code is run over a set of files using a framework-level
 executable:

-    sbn PROCESSOR -c CONFIGURATION INPUT_DEFINITION
+    sbn -m PROCESSOR [-c CONFIG] [-m PROCESSOR [-c CONFIG] ...]
+INPUT

-    PROCESSOR - Name of processor, typically AnalysisName_SelectionName CONFIGURATION - Configuration file
+    PROCESSOR - Name of processor, typically AnalysisName_SelectionName CONFIG - JSON configuration file
-    INPUT_DEFINITION - Input files (see note)
+    INPUT - Input files (see note)

 The configuration file contains settings which are passed to the selection processor's `Initialize` function.

-The input files can be defined as a ROOT file (ending in .root), a SAM definition (no extension), or a file list (any other extension).
+The input files can be defined as one or more ROOT files (ending in .root).
+Support is planned for file lists and SAM dataset definitions in future versions.

 To run the above example (after building):

-    sbn ExampleAnalysis_ExampleSelection input.root
+    sbn -m ExampleAnalysis_ExampleSelection input.root

 ### Analyzing the Output